ianagpawa/audacious/README.md

 home_folder = {{MUSIC_DIRECTORY}}
 ```

 Copies of the playlists will be copied/updated during the process and placed in the `Playlists` folder.
+This is for archiving purposes.

 #### Executing The Script